 - 2. Set main battery cut-off switch to ON.

 - 3. Install tether cord.

+- 4. Turn ignition key to ON (except 200 Series).

-- 4. Set multimeter to Vdc.
+- 5. Set multimeter to Vdc.

-- 5. Measure for voltage as per following table.
+- 6. Measure for voltage as per following table.

-SHIFTER POSITION PROBE VOLTAGE
+SHIFTER POSITION PRO BE VOLTAGE

-Forward or Reverse Solenoid Battery 0 Vdc
+Forward or reverse Solenoid Battery 0 Vdc

 Neutral connector pin A ground Battery voltage (1)

-voltage, it indicates the switch is faulty (bad contacts).
+(1) If the reading is more than 0.2 Vdc below battery voltage, it indicates the switch is faulty (bad contacts).